dboatengg/capstone/README.md

 **For agents**
 - Register and manage a personal dashboard
 - Create, edit, and delete their own property listings
+- Upload and manage multiple photos per listing, with a lightbox gallery (pinch/drag zoom support) on the public listing page
 - View and respond to inquiries on their listings, with status tracking (pending → contacted → converted/lost)

 **For admins**